Many people and organizations are talking about evergreen in different contexts, such as:

 Why you require an evergreen process in 2020

 Products are changing at a swift pace, and it’s hard to keep up.

 Most organizations would like to keep up to date with the latest Operating System versions because of feature sets and security concerns.

 In the real world, however, this is not a simple task as it first might seem.

 - Business-critical uptime

-Agile methodology and DevOps
+Agile methodology and an evergreen process

 Make sure you don’t get stuck in a corner when implementing your next strategy, as your reasoning today will most likely not be valid tomorrow.